 Polymer banknotes usually have three levels of security devices.
 Primary security devices are easily recognizable by consumers and may include intaglio, metal strips, and the clear areas of the banknote.
 Secondary security devices are detectable by a machine.
 Tertiary security devices may only be detectable by the issuing authority when a banknote is returned.
 In Short, the Bank or the Machine can easily detect the Fake currency in seconds.

-Why the Plastic Money or polymer banknote is so difficult to copy?
+Why is the Plastic Money or polymer banknote so difficult to copy?

 Plastic notes could be illegally photocopied, but it ‘s virtually impossible to copy their feel, springiness, and special features.
 The special features include clear windows and an optically variable device, an image that changes with the angle of view, which is made by a secret process invented by the CSIRO.